Gojek’s Initiatives for Its Southeast Asia’s Business Amid Pandemic

 Randi Eka - 28 July 2020

 Gojek is one of Indonesia’s digital startups in which business penetration reached regional.
-Since mid-2018, the company has run GET in Thailand and Go-Viet in Vietnam.
+GoViet was launched in 2018, but GET was launched in 2019.
 Then, they arrived in Singapore.
 Previously, Gojek had the opportunity to test online motorcycle taxi services in Malaysia with a local player, Dego Ride.

 Earlier this year the company has announced business plans, including strengthening its services abroad.
 Afterall, the Covid-19 pandemic puts significant pressure on businesses around the world, including Gojek.